 The Company's performance is allied with the performance of the Master Fund.
-The Performance Review, the Market Review and Outlook for the Master Fund for the year ended 31 December 2022, is contained within the annual report of the Master Fund, which is appended to the Company's financial statements.
+The Market Review and Outlook for the Master Fund for the year ended 31 December 2022, is contained within the annual report of the Master Fund, which is appended to the Company's financial statements.